InquireWithin/InquireWithin/README.md

-This is a personal archive of utilities/scripts/mods, alongside misc stuff either I or others made.
+Hello there.
+This is a collection of mainly scripts and utilities I either wrote or curated.
+Some are mostly complete fully functioning software and others are in development or unfinished.